with Jeremy Westcott –

 Our citizenship is not of the country of our birth or residence.
 Though that might be true in the natural sense, spiritually we are citizens of heaven.
 This means we are connected to heaven and our authority comes from heaven.
 We are citizens of a heavenly kingdom but living on the earth.

 If you were of the world, the world would love its own, but because you are not of the world, but I chose you out of the world, because of this the world hates you (John 15:19).

 Jesus has chosen us as His representatives out of the world, so we are not tied to the restrictions of this realm.
 The kingdom of heaven is a spiritual realm, a higher authority than the natural realm.
 It has more and greater dimensions of authority and power than this realm.
 In fact, this physical realm is held together by the power that comes from that spiritual realm.

 This temporal realm had a beginning and will have an end.
 Once we come into eternity, everything that is wrapped up in this time will be left in this time.
-Satan and sin will be left in this time.
-There will be no more remembrance of them in eternity.
+Sin will be left in this time.
+There will be no more remembrance of it in eternity.
 But we are already of eternity: though we live in this natural realm, we are constantly connected to that realm of heaven.